 |3:00 p.m.||Reflection and Activities Wrap-up|

 After care is included in registration and runs from 3:30 p.m. – 5:30 p.m.

 Included in the price of camp registration are two snacks (one morning and one afternoon) that campers will select from a variety of allergy-sensitive options.
 Campers may bring their own snacks from home instead, but this will not result in a discount for camp registration.

 Additionally, all classes have a 30-minute lunch break each camp day.
-Campers can either bring a lunch from home or purchase lunch during pre-registration.
-Lunchboxes should be labeled and not require refrigeration or a microwave.
-To be mindful of other campers’ allergies, we request all lunches be nut-free.
+Lunch is INCLUDED in the cost of camp.
+Parents can choose from a regular lunch menu or a vegetarian lunch menu.
+To be mindful of other campers’ allergies, we request any additional snacks brought from home be nut-free.

-Alternatively, lunch may be purchased during pre-registration.
-A sample lunch menu for four- and five- day camps is available on the website.
-Mini-camp options will include ham sandwich, turkey sandwich or veggie wrap.
+Summer camp lunches will include two options: regular (Menu A) or vegetarian (Menu B).
 Please note menus are subject to change.
 Parents/guardians will be notified as soon as possible if there is a change to the lunch menu.